Q: What do I need to bring?

 A: Yes!
 Every site is on the river, within walking distance from the water’s edge.

-Q: Where can I rent a boat or canoe?
+Q: Where can I rent a boat?

 Q: Where can I get a fishing guide?

 A: We’ll be happy to arrange your fishing guide.
 Whether you want to spin or fly fish, we have the best guides on the river.
 If you have fished in the past with a guide you want to use again, we’ll book your favorite independent fishing guide.

 A: We don’t have mosquitoes here, so wear your shorts and enjoy the warm summer evenings!

 A: Yes, but you will need to park boats and trailers in our parking overflow area.
 The public launch access is one mile up the road at Wildcat Shoals.
 We do not have docking facilities or free public access to launch boats at our resort.

 Q: Can I park my car by my tent?